We are open and ready to support you!

 In the light of Covid-19 and the Governor’s recent mandate regarding our campus, we are advising that the most effective form of communication with our department is email.
 We will have limited access to answer phone calls to the main department office and request that if possible you email with any concerns or questions.
 Please email Dorothea (Dottie) Cartwright (email@example.com) for assistance or the Graduate Coordinator of your concentration.
 If you are unable to email, you are still able to call our main line (909) 537-5824, but our response may be delayed.
 Thank you for your understanding during this time.

 ffdgfM.A. in English Composition

-The program is firmly grounded in theory and research, with a strong emphasis on pedagogy.
-The internship component gives students practical classroom experience.
+The MA in English & Writing Studies is firmly grounded in theory and research, with a strong emphasis on pedagogy.
+The internship component gives students practical experience in the classroom or a professional writing site.
 Students also have opportunities to tutor in the Writing Center and to work as teaching assistants.
-In addition to teaching, graduates may go on to Ph.D. and M.F.A. programs as well as careers involving writing, editing, and researching.
+In addition to teaching in local high schools and community colleges, our graduates also go on to Ph.D. and M.F.A. programs as well as careers involving writing, editing, and research.

 Applied Linguistics & TESL

 In this concentration, students explore various areas of language use, including grammar, sociolinguistics, discourse and cognition, and cross-cultural communication; as well as speech and language disorders; theories of first and second language acquisition; and approaches to English as a Second or Foreign Language (ESL/EFL) instruction.
 The concentration courses give students experience with using multiple analytic lenses from linguistics that can be applied in practical contexts, including advertising/marketing, technical writing, health communication, law, speech-language pathology, bilingual/multilingual studies, and classroom pedagogy—essentially any field in which expertise in language is required.